Looking for a high-interest savings account in Singapore that actually rewards you for being a responsible adult?

 - Number of transaction categories: Salary credit, credit card spend, home loan repayments, insurance, and investments.

-For example, if you credit your salary, hit two categories, and have a monthly eligible transaction value of S$30,000 or more, you can earn an interest rate of 4.10% p.a. on your first S$100,000.
+For example, if you credit your salary, use multiple DBS products, and meet the monthly transaction thresholds, you could earn up to 4.10% p.a. on your first S$100,000.

 📖 Related guides: Best DBS Miles Credit Cards In Singapore (2025 Guide)